Slow Cooker Honey Sriracha Meatballs are the perfect appetizer.

 - 1/4 cup honey

-In a large bowl combine the chicken, garlic, onion, bread crumbs, eggs, cilantro and salt.
+- In a large bowl combine the chicken, garlic, onion, bread crumbs, eggs, cilantro, salt and sriracha.
 Form into 1" balls (approx. 40).
 Set aside on a baking sheet.

-Heat a saute pan on medium high heat, add 1 tablespoon olive oil and brown the meatballs for 1-2 minutes rolling them in the pan.
-Then place them in slow cooker.
+- Heat a saute pan on medium-high heat, add 1 tablespoon olive oil, and brown the meatballs for 1-2 minutes rolling them in the pan.
+Then place them in a slow cooker.

-Pour 1/2 of the honey sriracha sauce over meatballs.
+- Pour 1/2 of the honey sriracha sauce over meatballs.
 Set the rest aside for later.
-Cook on high 2 hours.
+Cook on high for 2 hours.